simolus3/drift/docs/pages/docs/Advanced Features/type_converters.md

 Also note that you can't apply another type converter on a column declared with an enum converter.

-## Using converters in moor
+## Using converters in drift {#using-converters-in-moor}

-Since moor 2.4, type converters can also be used inside moor files.
+Type converters can also be used inside drift files.
-Assuming that the `Preferences` and `PreferenceConverter` are contained in `preferences.dart`, that file can imported into moor for the type converter to be available.
+Assuming that the `Preferences` and `PreferenceConverter` are contained in `preferences.dart`, that file can imported into drift for the type converter to be available.

 ```sql